 - Helpful for people with allergies or other respiratory illnesses

-- Clean other areas of your home
+- Clean other areas of your home, under the couch, between the car seat, etc.

 - Easy to transition to cleaning carpets and rugs